 Nam e Date

 Depa rtment Chair

-Annu perfo nal Activities Report, sommence in my departmentary is honest and a s based on conversations with the faculty member, the Faculty ident course ratings, my own personal observations of faculty nt, and other information I have obtained.
-I hereby attest that to curate to the best of my knowledge, and that all opinions and ed and are either my own or are attributed to their sources. this
+Annu perfo nal Activities Report, stude rmance in my department, mentary is honest and accur nt course ratings, my own pe and other information I have he faculty member, the Faculty ersonal observations of faculty e obtained.
+I hereby attest that this edge, and that all opinions and e attributed to their sources.

-Signature of Chair
+Signa ture of Chair

-I. Commentary on tea ning
+I. Commentary on teaching g

 II.
-Commentary on pro essional activity
+Commentary on profess ional activity

 III.
-Commentary on ser ce
+Commentary on service

 IV.
 Summary statement

-subn nission to the dean (Fa n, which my department chair has discussed with me prior to it alty Handbook §6.2.1.3).
-I (do/ do not) intend to we regarding this evaluation to the dean for my file.
+subm ission to the dean (Faculty which my department chair he Handbook §6.2.1.3).
+I (do_garding this evaluation to the

-Facu lty Member's Signatur Date
+Facu Ity Member's Signature